 LaSpino3, you claim that you "cannot find any specific major events that would fulfill all three periods of 2,300, 1,290, and 1,335 if we use days to mean 24 hours".
 Well, I have found and confirmed for my own satisfaction these periods of 24-hour days fulfilled in history.
 Exactly, with no stretching or shrinking, and in the proper contexts.
 You will probably not agree, but I will offer this just the same.

 #1) The 2,300 days span of time occurred during Maccabean times.
 If you check the text of Daniel 8:13-14 in the LXX, it specifically says that this 2,300 days is "EVENING AND MORNING there shall be two thousand and three hundred days, and then the sanctuary shall be cleansed."
 This is speaking of 24-hour days, with an evening and morning for each day, just as is described for the days of the creation week.
 2,300 YEARS is NOT intended.
-This temple cleansing took place under Judas Maccabeus in 165 BC, 2,300 DAYS after the high priest Jason (called "the Prince of princes") was deposed by Antiochus in 171 BC (Daniel 8:25).
+This temple cleansing took place under Judas Maccabeus in 165 BC, after the “host” of Israel and its sanctuary were “trodden under foot” for that period of time by Antiochus Epiphanes’ forces.
+This period took place when the Greek empire under the Ptolemies and the Seleucids was in the “latter time of their kingdom” (Dan.
+8:23), and was fulfilled before the 4th kingdom had arisen to full power.

 #2) The 1,290 days occurs later down the road, in AD 66.
 Remember from my comment to your "No Man Knows" post, when I said that Ussher had correctly identified October 4th of AD 66 as the day the ARMIES of Cestius Gallus came against Jerusalem?
 The ARMIES SURROUNDING JERUSALEM were the equivalent term Christ gave in Luke 21:20 that compared with the "abomination of desolation" term in the parallel passages in Matthew 24:15 and Mark 13:14.
 Jesus does our homework for us by defining His own terms when we compare these duplicate accounts with each other.